Sariga-2005/VidhimurAI/README.md

 Provides AI-generated concise case holdings and influence analysis for each precedent.
 Explains why specific cases are legally significant based on citation count, court level, and recency.

-### 6. Procedural Legal Roadmap
+### 6. Procedural Legal Roadmap (LLM-Powered)

-Generates a complete action strategy covering:
+Generates a complete 9-section action strategy using the LLM, constrained to the specific legal domain and statutes identified in the analysis.
+The roadmap generator enforces strict domain boundaries — a Consumer Protection issue will never suggest Motor Vehicles Act remedies.
+Each bullet is action-verb-first and capped at 12 words for clarity.

+Sections covered:
 - Immediate actions (0-7 days)
 - Evidence checklist
 - Legal notice strategy